nishantkabra123/capp/README.md

 create an API to fetch only 4 rows of each Filter name from the filter default table. create an API to fetch 5 fields from parent and 5 from child tables. fetch the values based on offerId(separate the values having comma separated with the list<String> as output ).
+Prepared an Spring Boot endpoint for OTS Activation Report data  and added filter,pagination conditions in the database layer

 create an API to fetch only 4 rows of each Filter name from the filter default table --